openl2m/openl2m/docs/installation/alt-python.rst

 ===============================

 On CentOS 8, the stock python is version 3.6 This version will not be supported past 2021.
-While at this time we have only tested minimally, you can use newer versions of Python, e.g. v3.8
+While at this time we have only tested minimally, you can use newer versions of Python, e.g. v3.7 or v3.8

 Follow these steps: